dominikWin/TankGame/README.md

 ## Performance

-TankGame requires a graphics processor that suports OpenGl.
+TankGame requires a graphics processor that supports OpenGl.
-Currently the game only uses a single core, but a multithreaded update is in development.

-## Licence
+## License

-TankGame is released under GPL3 Licence.
+TankGame is released under GPL3 License.
 Anyone is free to use this code for any reason.

 ## Map Creation

 Maps for TankGame are stored in CSV files in the res/maps directory.

-It is highly recomended to outline the map with walls.
-Only rectangle map types are permited.
+It is highly recommended to outline the map with walls.
+Only rectangle map types are permitted.

 ```
 0 represents an empty square